Agam Kuan

-The Agam Kuan is set within an archaeological site identified by the Archaeological Survey of India which also contains the adjacent Shitala Devi temple where the folk deity Shitala Devi is venerated.
+The Agam Kuan is set within an archaeological site identified by the Archaeological Survey of India which also contains the adjacent Shitala Devi temple where the Shakti deity Shitala Devi is venerated.
 Inside this temple, the pindas of the Saptamatrikas (the seven mother goddesses) are worshipped.
 The temple is widely revered for its belief in curing smallpox and chicken pox.